sitepilot/autopilot-archived/README.md

 * Docker MySQL data folder: `/opt/sitepilot/services/mysql/data`.
 * Docker MySQL logs folder: `/opt/sitepilot/services/mysql/logs`.
 * Docker Redis data folder: `/opt/sitepilot/services/redis/data`.

+## Development

+* Clone this repository.
+* Copy environment file and modify it to your needs: `cp .env.example .env`.
+* Start the containers, install packages and migrate the database: `./autopilot install-dev`.
+The Autopilot source files are mounted to the the container. *NOTE: This will prompt for your Laravel Nova username and password.*
+* Optional for testing Ansible roles and playbooks: install [Vagrant](https://www.vagrantup.com/) and run `vagrant up` to start a clean Ubuntu 18.04 virtual machine (ip: `192.168.25.100`, ssh port: `<localhost>:7685`).
+The Autopilot Docker container has access to this VM using a test private key file located at `/var/www/html/vagrant/ssh/test_key`.
+* Navigate to `https://<SERVER IP>:<APP_HTTPS_PORT>` and login (default user: `admin@sitepilot.io`, default pass: `supersecret`).

 ## License